PaperPrototype/spark-v6/README.md

 ## sendgridconfig
 go to app.sendgrid.com docs and you can create a free account.
-Or if you are logged in, use the test key provided and paste it into a `sendgridconfig` file
+Or if you are logged in, use the test key provided and paste it into a `sendgridconfig` file in the root directory.

 # Running
 Use `go run .` once you have the config files created and set.